KieranSweeden/llama-log/TESTING.md

 ## Known Bugs

 - Progress bar does not smoothly transition, nor does it sport the intended color on Firefox browsers.

+- There are two warnings within the console relating to the popper.js library in that two files requested could not be found.

 [Return to Contents &#8679;](#Contents)